krillan49/My_Codewars_Katas/completed/roguelike_game_1_stats_and_weapon/README.md

 -
 The Character class must have 2 mandatory instance methods, the output of which will be checked by tests

 __character_info__ / __characterInfo()__ - returns character information as a string.
-For example, for a Goblin character with strength 5, agility 15, intelligence 3 and dagger of poison with a total damage of 60:
+For example, for a Goblin character with strength 5, dexterity 15, intelligence 3 and dagger of poison with a total damage of 60:
 ```bash
 # Ruby:
 "Goblin\nstr 5\ndex 15\nint 3\nDagger of poison 60 dmg"